mxpiotrowski/corcon-glossary/model_typologies.md

 id: 20221103233311
 ---

-Various forms of classification of [[20220415244100]] models have been produced, leading to various model categories or typologies.
+Various classifications of [[20220415244100]] models have been proposed, leading to various typologies of models.

 ## Varenne